 For access to all of our training, gear, and race coverage, plus exclusive training plans, FinisherPix photos, event discounts, and GPS apps, sign up for Outside+.

 One of the often-overlooked aspects of run training is the surface on which you run and the impact this can have on your body, your training, and your recovery.
-Especially as we approach the winter—when many athletes tend to increase their run volume—thinking about where you are running, as much as about how you’re running—is definitely a worthwhile consideration.
+Especially as we approach the colder months—when many athletes tend to increase their run volume—thinking about where you are running, as much as about how you’re running—is definitely a worthwhile consideration.
 I typically advise my athletes to “move around a lot” when it comes to run surfaces, that is, run on all sorts of terrain, so let’s look at some of the different options as well as some things to watch for.

 It might sound obvious, but some surfaces are harder than others, with the general rule being trails/packed dirt paths are the easiest and kindest on your body, followed by asphalt roads, and then—last choice—concrete.
 Asphalt roads are always going to be better than concrete, and I would always advise doing anything you can to avoid running on concrete as it’s the hardest on your body.
 There is one caveat to this, which would be: If you are headed to a race where you know the run is predominantly going to be on concrete then you will want to work some runs on concrete into your training to be sure your body is ready to handle that kind of surface.
 The same can be said for trails or dirt: If you’re going to a race that features a trail run, be sure to work plenty of time on trail into your training in the build-up.

 It would be an oversight not to mention treadmills here too, as they are obviously a popular run surface.
 While they are most definitely a great option, especially in the winter months and/or for speed work, remember that if you never hit the road or the trails, you’re going to suffer come race day.
 Do some “surface-specific” running in your key preparation period leading into your race.